How do evening courses work?

-How do live evening courses differ from the other NCW courses?
+How do evening courses differ from the other NCW courses?

-Our evening courses take place on a weekly basis over a set period of time, and are ‘live’ in person at Dragon Hall or online via Zoom.
+Our evening courses take place on a weekly basis over a set period of time, and are ‘live’ in person at Dragon Hall in Norwich.
 No matter which format the course runs in, you can expect:

-• No more than 15 students per course to maximise interaction with your tutor and coursemates;
+• No more than 16 students per course to maximise interaction with your tutor and course mates;

-• Live classes led by an experienced tutor, whether online or in person;
+• Live classes led by an experienced tutor;

 • Classes include discussion and writing exercises, along with one workshopping session for each student, in which you’ll receive detailed feedback on your work;